Pylons/pyramid/docs/narr/resources.rst

 Resources can optionally be made to implement an :term:`interface`.
-An interface is used to tag a resource object with a "type" that can later be referred to within :term:`view configuration`.
+An interface is used to tag a resource object with a "type" that can later be referred to within :term:`view configuration` and by :func:`pyramid.traversal.find_interface`.

-Specifying an interface instead of a class as the ``context`` or ``containment`` predicate arguments within :term:`view configuration` statements effectively makes it possible to use a single view callable for more than one class of resource object.
+Specifying an interface instead of a class as the ``context`` or ``containment`` predicate arguments within :term:`view configuration` statements makes it possible to use a single view callable for more than one class of resource object.
 If your application is simple enough that you see no reason to want to do this, you can skip reading this section of the chapter.

 For example, here's some code which describes a blog entry which also declares that the blog entry implements an :term:`interface`.